kazuo/twinwork-notes/README.md

 sudo poudriere bulk -j 131arm64 -f /usr/local/etc/poudriere.d/packages-default
 ```

 Note: There's currently a bug in 13.1-RELEASE that prevents poudriere from working.
-However, 13.1-STABLE is working
+However, 13.1-STABLE is working but you will get a warning if you try to install any packages from STABLE if you currently have RELEASE installed.

 ## The FEPP install script
 I'm not sure what the cool acronym is for FreeBSD, Nginx, PostgreSQL, and PHP is, but we'll go with FEPP!
 Run the `fepp-install.sh` script.